BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_10.md

 Enter the Milk Bar.

-!shop("Magic Milk Bar", ["Oran Berry", "Sitrus Berry", "Moomoo Milk", "Rose Tea"])
+!shop("Magic Milk Bar", ["Poke Ball", "Great Ball", "Ultra Ball", "Oran Berry", "Sitrus Berry", "Moomoo Milk", "Tart Apple", "Sweet Apple", "Syrupy Apple", "Rose Tea"])

-That's it for this area, so return to Yui's Ranch, then go up and left to enter Honec Woods.
+Head east to reach Yui's Ranch again - the cops will now have moved.
+Cut a tree to the right for *TM107 Slash and Burn*.
+Up north, you can cut a tree to get *BrightPowder*.

+Head west into Honec Woods.

-## Honec Woods
+### Honec Woods

 !enc(369, nil, ["Old", "Good"])

-Surf to the left.
-Find a hidden *Poison Gem*, *Tiny Mushroom*, *Cleanse Tag*, *Leaf Stone* in this area.
+Surf to the left, then go down.
+You can snag a hidden *Iapapa Berry*.
+Make land up and left from here.
+Find a hidden *Poison Gem*, *Tiny Mushroom*, *Cleanse Tag*, *Leaf Stone*, *Iapapa Berry* in this area.

 !battle(["Marco",:POKEMONRANGER_M,0], "Swamp Field")

-Surf down from the southwest corner of the map and follow the path.
+Surf down from the southwest corner of the map and climb up the stairs.
+Pick up the hidden *Micle Berry*.

 !battle(["David",:BUGCATCHER,0], "Swamp Field")

 There is another Braviary Post here: activate it.
-Go left at the fork to reach *3 Starf Berries*.
-The map to the left hasn't got much new but a slightly different encounter table.
+There is a fork here - to go down is to return to a previous map.
+Go right at the fork to reach a hidden *Tiny Mushroom*.
+Go left at the fork to reach *3 Starf Berries* and a hidden *Iapapa Berry*.
+The map to the left hasn't got much new but a slightly different encounter table and 2 hidden jars of *Honey*.

 !enc(370, ["Grass"], nil, "Honec Woods (Interior)")

-Back in the larger map, make your way to the very top.
+Back in the larger map, make your way towards the top.
+Climb some stairs and cross a log to reach the Honec Shrine.
+Here you'll find two hidden *Iapapa Berries* and *TM159 Leaf Storm*!
+Enter the clearing at the bottom for a hidden *Big Mushroom*.

+Return to the previous map, then head up towards the top.
+Pick up yet another hidden *Iapapa Berry*.

 !battle(["Dewey",:TOURIST,0], "Swamp Field")

-Grab a hidden *Reverse Candy* behind the tree and proceed to the next map.
-Pick up 2 hidden *Honey*.
+Grab a hidden *Belue Berry* and *Reverse Candy* then proceed to the next map.
+Pick up 2 more hidden *Honeys*.

 !battle(["Resa",:LASS,0], "Swamp Field")

 !battle(["Billy",:YOUNGSTER,0], "Swamp Field")

-Cross the bridge at the top.
+To continue Ben's quest, cross the bridge at the top.
 Watch the scene play out here.
-You can also access the honey tree at the top, but it only works once a day.
+Grab the *Malamarite*, *Inverse Field Readout*, and... hidden *Aspear Berry* here.
+You can also use the honey tree at the top, but it only works once a day.
 It will be either Forretress, Aipom, Burmy, or Combee... all of which we can get in easier ways.
-Pick up the hidden *Aspear Berry* here.

 Head back to Yui's Ranch and talk to Ben.
 You'll get 3 *Cherish Balls*! (+1 Karma)